How Does Snapchat Determine Your Best Friends?

 How are Snapchat’s Best Friends Ordered?

-Prior to 2018, the algorithm for deciding whether a friend was a best friend or not was pretty straightforward, even if the exact details remained shrouded by Snapchat’s secrecy concerning the underlying rules of the app.
+Prior to 2018, the algorithm for deciding whether a friend was a best friend was pretty straightforward, even if the exact details remained shrouded by Snapchat’s secrecy concerning the underlying rules of the app.
 Basically, Snapchat would look at your interactions with other users over the last seven days, and internally create an ordered list based on the number of times you sent people snaps, and the number of times that person sent snaps to you.
 Then the friends at the top of that ranking (usually from three to seven people) would be declared your best friends.

 Can You Edit Your Best Friends List?

 Although you might snap with your Aunt Janet every day to stay in touch, Snapchat’s software likely understands that she probably isn’t your best friend in real life.
 At the same time, Snapchat doesn’t care about our opinions of who our friends ought to be; they care only about the outcome from their algorithm.
 So unlike the days of MySpace, there are no direct tools for modifying your friends list.

 You have two ways of getting someone off your best friends list and both are relatively simple.
 The first way, aka “The Nuclear Option” is to unfriend or even to block the person.
 Bam, they are off your friends list and off your best friends list as well.
 However, this could lead to ill feelings if the person is actually an important part of your life, and few of us would accept “I didn’t want you on my best friends list anymore” as a good reason to block or drop someone.